npochhi/bist-parser/README.md

     python src/parser.py --predict --outdir [results directory] --test test.conll [--extrn extrn.vectors] --model [trained model file] --params [param file generate during training]

 The parser will store the resulting conll file in the out directory (`--outdir`).

+#### Difference from the DyNet implementation

+1. The multiple roots checking of the evaluation script is turned off (See [here](https://github.com/wddabc/bist-parser/blob/pytorch/bmstparser/src/utils/evaluation_script/conll17_ud_eval.py#L168-L172)) as it might generate trees with multiple roots.
+(See the discussion [here](https://github.com/elikip/bist-parser/issues/10))
+2. This version has not yet supports deep LSTM as the DyNet version does.
+It means `--lstmlayer` is no larger than 1.